-Oftentimes you don’t even realize you’re blocking your own present blessings by holding on to everything so tightly.
+Oftentimes we don’t even realize we’re blocking our own present blessings by holding on so tightly.

 Letting go is not giving up.
-Letting go is surrendering any obsessive attachments to particular outcomes and situations.
-Surrender means showing up in your life with the intention to be your best, and to do the best you know how, without expecting life to always go your way.
+Letting go is surrendering any needless attachments to particular outcomes and situations.
+Surrender means showing up in your life with the intention to be your best, and to do the best you know how, without expecting life to be ideal.
 Have goals, have dreams, take purposeful action, and build solid relationships, but detach from what life must look like every step of the way.

-The energy of someone aspiring to create something wonderful, teamed with this kind of surrender, is far more powerful and rewarding than someone determined to create outcomes with a desperate must-have mentality.
-Surrender brings inner calmness, awareness, and understanding… and lest we forget that our outer lives are a reflection of our inner state of being.
+The energy of someone aspiring to create something wonderful this year, teamed with a healthy balance of surrender, is far more effective than someone determined to create outcomes with a desperate must-have mentality.
+Surrender brings inner calmness, awareness, and understanding.
+And lest we forget that our outer lives are a reflection of our inner state of being.

-Thus, let’s remind ourselves of some things we typically attach to long after it’s time to let go, so we can loosen our grip on them before the end of the year:
+Thus, take a moment to remind yourself of some things many of us typically attach to long after it’s time to let go, so you can loosen your grip on them as you move deeper into the first quarter of the year…

-1. The way things “should” be right now.
+1. The expectation of how things “should” be.